Central Valley Health Policy Institute

 Last updated August 26, 2021

-The goal of the Research Internship experience is that students learn to understand, analyze, interpret and communicate qualitative and/or quantitative data.
+The goal of the Research Internship experience is for students to learn to understand, analyze, interpret and communicate qualitative and/or quantitative data.
 Although interns will vary in emphasis, all should develop critical foundation skills in working with data in a scientifically sound environment.
 Tasks may include the following and are not limited to conducting literature reviews, data transcription and entry, manage data systems and databases, implement data analysis techniques, produce graphic information and reports, and contribute independently towards a team goal.
 Internships are part-time and are based at the Central Valley Health Policy Institute.

 The educational outcomes and learning objectives for interns will be to: